 Why your smile appears gummy and teeth seem short.
 Common causes include:

 Gums not receding naturally once permanent teeth begin to emerge; teeth appear too short.
 Gummy smiles are more common among females [sorry ladies!].
 This is when gum recontouring, or a gum lift, may be recommended.
 Dr. Fondriest designs gum lifts to correct overgrown gum tissue and reveal more natural tooth enamel.
-A gum lift is much easier than you might imagine, particularly when a dental laser is used.
-Dr. Fondriest often incorporates gum lifts along with crown lengthening to achieve much more cosmetically appealing smiles for his patients.
+He often incorporates gum lifts along with crown lengthening to achieve much more cosmetically appealing smiles for his patients.

 Results of bruxism, the condition of grinding, clenching, or clicking of teeth, whether asleep or awake.
 Wearing down your teeth can make teeth smaller.
 It may also cause the normal gum line appear crooked.
 For worn teeth, cosmetic porcelain veneers may be the best solution.
 It’s also important, however, to stop bruxism from continuing to cause damage.
 Dr. Fondriest may recommend an oral appliance for you to wear at night, and he’ll assess your jaw joints to determine whether you suffer from TMJ disorder.